Blogscan cannabis dehyrdate you?

 Dehydration is serious.
 So it makes sense to feel concerned about cannabis’ role in the body’s hydration levels.

-The short answer is no –– cannabis use on its own does not dehydrate you.
+The short answer is no –– there is no scientific evidence that shows cannabis use on its own causes dehydration.
 Those common feelings of dry mouth, dizziness, and thirst all fit the bill for dehydration, but that’s not actually what’s happening to your body.

 The fact is, CBD and THC do not impact your body’s fluid levels.
 Since the fluid level of marijuana users is not impacted by the plant, it cannot fit the definition of dehydrating.